skycommand/AdminScripts/README.markdown

 #### Others

-- `Clear-WindowsDefenderHistory.ps1`: Clears the "protection history" of Microsoft Defender Antivirus (commonly referred to as Windows Defender).
-Starting with Windows 10 version 1703, this products no longer allows the users to clear the protection history via its UI.
-This "history", however, is each user's personal property.
+- `Clear-WindowsDefenderHistory.ps1` (deprecated): Clears the "protection history" of Microsoft Defender Antivirus.
+Starting with Windows 10 version 1703, the antivirus no longer allows users to clear the protection history via its UI.
+This script worked fine until 2023, when Microsoft added new measures to protect the "history."
+Now, it is only possible to clear it via Windows Recovery Environment or when your OS is offline.

+    The "history" is each user's personal property.
 It is the owner's discretion to keep or clear it.
+Valid reasons to clear the history are abundant.
+For example, [a user on Reddit reported that Defender Antivirus attempted to quarantine a multi-gigabyte file][Defender fail], failed, and ended up wasting disk space with no means to free it.
+Defender Antivirus is also notorious for its false positives.
+It has repeatedly attacked innocent apps such as System Informer (digitally signed, competes Microsoft's Process Explorer), WinDjView 2.1, Pencil 3.1.0, Neat Download Manager, and various products from Sordum.
+Microsoft's false-positive submission form has stopped working.
+The company constantly misfiles submissions.
+Attempt to inquire into their fate is met with 502, 404, and 403 HTTP errors.

 ### Shell